 Keywords: A brief list of keywords, in alphabetical order, is required to assist indexers in cross-referencing.
 The keywords will encompass the therapeutic area, mechanism(s) of action, key compounds and so on.

 - Introduction: Incorporating basic background information on the area under review.

 - Body: Body of the review paper covering the subject under review, using numbered subsections.

 - References: A maximum of 15 references is permitted.
 Ensure that all key work relevant to the topic under discussion is cited in the text and listed in the bibliography.
 Reference to unpublished data should be kept to a minimum and authors must obtain a signed letter of permission from cited persons to use unpublished results or personal communications in the manuscript.

 - Annotated bibliography: Important references should be highlighted with a one/two star system and brief annotations should be given.

-- Note that editorial articles do not include an abstract or tables or figures.
+- Note that editorial articles do not include an abstract.